Best Practices for Comprehension, Decoding, & Fluency

 Teach rimes.
 See my page: Rimes.
 It is easy to break the onset from the rime but challenging to break the onset/rime into phonemes.
 Segmenting phonemes is difficult because separate sounds merge in words and are not easily identified as individual sounds when listening to speech (Juel & Minden-Cupp, 2000).

 According to Anthony, Lonigan, Driscoll, Phillips, and Burgess (2003), children can hear onsets and rimes.
-In addition, Treiman, Mullinnex, Bijeljac-Babic, and Richmond-Welty (1995) carried out an analysis of the links between spellings and sounds in CVC (consonant/vowel/consonant) words in English and found that rime units had more stable pronunciations than individual vowel graphemes or initial consonant plus vowel units.
+Another study by Treiman, Mullinnex, Bijeljac-Babic, and Richmond-Welty (1995) looked at how spellings and sounds are connected in English CVC (consonant/vowel/consonant) words.
+They discovered that rime units had more stable pronunciations than individual vowel graphemes or initial consonant plus vowel units.

 Stanbach (1992) analyzed the rime patterns of the 17,602 words in the Carroll, Davies, and Richman (1971) word frequency norms for children and found that all 17,602 words can be classified into 824 rimes, of which 616 occur in common rime families.
 This data supports the consistency of the rime unit in typical reading materials children encounter.
 Teach rimes!